igoratf/SheriffCalc-Vue/README.md

 # SheriffCalc-Vue
-Sheriff Calculator implemented in Vue.js
+Sheriff Calculator implemented in Vue.js + Node.js + Vuetify.
+This is repository contains only the frontend development in Vue.js.
+The backend implementation can be found in the SheriffCalc-API repository.

 Sheriff of Nottingham Calculator is a web application designed to calculate the Sheriff of Nottingham board game matches score.
 In order to calculate a game score, all you need to do is add new players with the "+" button and press the calculate score button.